Shunroku Hata: Promotions

-Judgement
+Arrest and conviction

 Hata was arrested by the American occupation authorities after the end of the war, and charged with war crimes.
 He was the only surviving Japanese Field Marshal who faced criminal charges along with other defendants.
 In 1948, as a result of the International Military Tribunal for the Far East, he was sentenced to life imprisonment under the charges of: “Conspiracy, waging aggressive war, disregarding his duty to prevent atrocities”.
-Hata was paroled in 1954, and headed a charitable foundation for the welfare of former soldiers from 1958.
+Hata was paroled in 1955, and headed a charitable foundation for the welfare of former soldiers from 1958.
 He died in 1962, while attending a ceremony honouring the war dead.

-Hata's older brother, Eitaro Hata (1872–1930), was also a general in the Imperial Japanese Army, and commander-in-chief of the Kwangtung Army, from July 1929 until his death, in May 1930, from acute nephritis.
+Hata's older brother, Eitaro Hata (1872–1930), was also a general in the Imperial Japanese Army, and commander-in-chief of the Kwantung Army, from July 1929 until his death, in May 1930, from acute nephritis.